 My perception of minimums and thresholds changed after reading this piece.
 If it needed to be funneled into a single line, one stands out: “Big picture wise, you want to play with the odds, not against the odds.”
 In this case, the odds mean siding with prospects who possess the measurements that are successful in a specific scheme deployed by the team.

 An example is the Seattle Seahawks at cornerback.
 The last five corners Seattle drafted all possess arms 32-inches or longer.
-Both of the Panthers outside rookie corners had arms over 32-inches as well.
 How can this impact their evaluation process?
-At the Senior Bowl, of the 11 or so prospects on the roster who were listed at corner, just two had arms 32-inches or longer.
-So, the Seahawks and Panthers (among other teams) go from focusing on 11 outside CB prospects down to two, theoretically improving the evaluations of that duo with more time spent.
-Now, the others who project to the slot will be evaluated separately, but you get my point.
+At the Senior Bowl, of the 12 or so prospects who might play corner on the roster, just three had arms 32-inches or longer.
+So, the Seahawks go from focusing on 12 prospects down to three, theoretically improving the evaluations of that trio with more time spent.

 Other teams don’t take it as far as to eliminate prospects completely, but link certain tests with specific positions.
 Like the 3-cone drill for Patriots’ corners.